Paternity Attorneys in Michigan

 When the form is completed, the parents give up certain rights.
 These include the ability to have genetic testing (DNA testing) done to determine the child’s father, the chance to have a trial to decide the biological father, and the chance to use a court-appointed paternity attorney.

 Cases revolving around paternity are handled through the family division of the Michigan Circuit Courts.
 In addition, once a father signs the paternity acknowledgement a family support order will be issued creating a financial obligation until the child reaches the age of 18.
 The form can always be completed at a later date for a small fee.
 Once completed, the father’s name will also be added to the child’s certificate.

 Sometimes a mother may not agree to sign the Affidavit of Parentage if she is unsure of the father’s identity or if she wants to try to keep the father from having rights related to the child.
 Under these circumstances, you will file a “Notice of Intent to Claim Paternity” allowing you to have Paternity DNA testing done.
 As the father, you deserve to be involved in your child’s life and you need an attorney who will fight for your fathers' rights.

 The process of establishing paternity using DNA is very easy.
 The use of a simple swab from inside the potential father’s mouth can be tested against the results of a swab from inside the child’s cheek.

-One of our experienced family law attorneys can explain the entire testing process to you.
-If the mother is receiving public assistance, the Michigan Department of Human Services may require a DNA test to require the father to pay support for the child.
+One of our experienced family law attorneys can explain the entire process of DNA testing for paternity to you.
+If the mother is receiving public assistance, the Michigan Department of Health and Human Services may require a DNA test to require the father to pay support for the child.